sdiehl/wiwinwlh/tutorial.md

    lift (f x)                 f x
 ```

-Although they are guaranteed to yield the same resulti, the operation of lifting the results between the monad
+Although they are guaranteed to yield the same result, the operation of lifting the results between the monad
 levels is not without cost and crops up frequently when working with the monad traversal and looping
 functions.
 For example, all three of the functions on the left below are less efficient than the right hand
 side which performs the bind in the base monad instead of lifting on each iteration.